Fabrizio-Caruso/CROSS-LIB/README.md

 As a consequence of the design, the code includes a framework that could be used to develop other massively multi-system games and programs.
 In the future the framework will be provided a separate project.

+## ADAPTIVE GRAPHICS

+The tool-chain will produce a game with simple black and white ASCII graphics and no sound if none of these is available.
+If colors, graphics and sounds are available the tool-chain will produce a game with some simple sound eggects and with some possibly colored graphics.

 ![Atari 800](images/atari800.jpg)
 ![Spectrum 48k](images/spectrum.jpg)
 ![Vic 20](images/vic20_1.jpg)